joe-p/ak-signing-examples/README.md

 })
 ```

-## Secrets From CI
+## Siging with a KMS

-### KMS with OIDC
+### Note on KMS Authentication in CI

-The best practice for performing signing operations in CI is to use an external KMS and authenticate with OIDC.
+If you are using a KMS in CI, the best practice for performing signing operations OIDC.
 For guides for setting up OIDC, refer to the [GitHub documentation](https://docs.github.com/en/actions/how-tos/secure-your-work/security-harden-deployments).

+### Signing with AWS KMS

 Using the KMS, you can retrieve the public key and implement `RawEd25519Signer` signer which can then be used to generate an Algorand address and all Algorand-specific signing functions.
 For example, with AWS: